Inselnova Wiki

 War is won in preparation.
 A fleet without proper support will break before it reaches shore.

-• Barracks — trains ground troops (stone throwers, spearfighters, archers, swordsmen) and siege weapons.
+• Barracks: trains ground troops and siege weapons.
 Level 10 unlocks catapults.

 The War Fleet

-Fast, affordable, and available early (Harbour level 1).
+Fast, affordable, and available early.
 Carries 5 troops and light cargo.
 Ideal for scouting raids and early aggression.

-Heavy combat vessel unlocked at Harbour level 5 with Sail research.
+Heavy combat vessel unlocked by Harbour 5 and Sail 3.
 Carries 10 troops and far more cargo.
-The backbone of any serious invasion fleet.

-A specialized vessel required to found empty islands and complete the razing of broken settlements — it must be escorted by warships.
+A specialized vessel required to found empty islands and complete the razing of broken settlements.
+It has 0 attack and should be escorted by warships.
 See Colonisation.

 Marshal Voss